nusc-summer-school/advanced-data-analysis-r/README.md

-Advanced Data Analysis with R
-NUSC Summer School 2025
+Advanced Data Analysis with R NUSC Summer School 2025
-Show Image

 Welcome to the Advanced Data Analysis with R workshop for the NUSC Summer School 2025!
 This repository contains all the materials needed to master statistical analysis, visualization, and modeling with R.
 Workshop Overview
 This workshop provides a comprehensive exploration of advanced data analysis techniques using R and its ecosystem.
 Participants will learn statistical modeling, data visualization, and machine learning implementation in R with emphasis on real-world applications.